 - The result was water restrictions to the municipal supply of water

 - Residents has to significantly decrease their daily water usage

 - Agriculture and businesses also decreased daily water usage

-- The water shortage was eventually alleviated (dam levels rose from around 15 to 30% of maximum supply at the worst of the crisis in mid 2017 to mid 2018, to around 70% in mid September 2018) by the water restrictions imposed and decreased water usage, and also increased rainfall restoring dam water levels
+- The water shortage was eventually alleviated (dam levels rose from around 15 to 30% of maximum supply at the worst of the crisis in mid 2017 to mid 2018, to around 70% in mid September 2018) in large part because of water restrictions imposed, and also because of rainfall restoring dam water levels

 What Was The Cape Town Water Crisis/Water Shortage?

-- A shortage in the municipal dam water supplies (6 of them) to most notably the City Of Cape Town (and the Western Cape region)
+- A shortage in the municipal dam water supplies (there was 6 of them in total) to most notably the City Of Cape Town (and the Western Cape region)